kukulaka/air-quality/README.md

 ### Autocomplete component

-I have used a npm package for autocomplete component (chakra-ui-autocomplete) due to time contraints.
-If I had more time would make my own.
+I have used a npm package for autocomplete component (chakra-ui-autocomplete) due to time contraints. **If I had more time would make my own as it does not quite meet the spec needs**.
 The component does not currently have a custom render for the list of cities, and so when height is added to the list props, the list shows even when no cities are selected. :unamused:
 I needed to add `value` and `label` properties as there was no way to amend to accept other property names. :unamused: :unamused:

 There also seems to be a bug with setting the color of the input.
 The components includes tags by default, with no way to switch them off.
 However, I think they look kind of cool and provide a way of deleting all locations for a city.